Environmental Engineer Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for environmental engineers in Connecticut?

 Engineering consultancies with Connecticut offices are among the most active sponsors for environmental engineers.
-AECOM, Jacobs, WSP, and Arcadis regularly file H-1B petitions for environmental roles.
+AECOM, Jacobs, WSP, and Arcadis regularly file H-1B visa petitions for environmental roles.
 Utilities such as Eversource and Aquarion Water Company also hire environmental engineers.
 Defense contractors operating at or near the Groton submarine base occasionally sponsor engineers focused on environmental compliance and remediation.

 Which visa types are most common for environmental engineer roles in Connecticut?

 The H-1B is the most common visa category for environmental engineers in Connecticut, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in environmental engineering or a related field.
-Candidates from Canada or Mexico may qualify for TN status under the USMCA.
+Candidates from Canada or Mexico may qualify for TN visa status under the USMCA.
 Australians with relevant degrees may be eligible for the E-3 visa.
-O-1 sponsorship is rare for this profession.
+O-1 visa sponsorship is rare for this profession.

 Which cities in Connecticut have the most environmental engineer sponsorship jobs?